Jimdo/aws-health-exporter/README.md

 # AWS Health Exporter [![Build Status](https://travis-ci.com/Jimdo/aws-health-exporter.svg?token=1djnvUyMgtcVefCz54T4&branch=master)](https://travis-ci.com/Jimdo/aws-health-exporter)

 This is a simple server that scrapes the [AWS Status](https://status.aws.amazon.com/) (via the [AWS Health API](https://status.aws.amazon.com/)) and exports it via HTTP for Prometheus consumption.
+That allows you to alert on certain AWS status updates or to just make them visible on your dashboards.

+_Note that in order to scrape the AWS Health API your AWS account has to have a Business or Enterprise support plan.
+See the [official documentation](http://docs.aws.amazon.com/health/latest/ug/what-is-aws-health.html) for details._

 ### Build
 ```